Non-Owner Car Insurance: What It Is, Cost & Who Needs It

 Cons

-• Doesn't cover vehicle damage
+• Doesn't cover damage to the vehicle you're driving

-• Won't cover your own injuries
+• Won't cover your own injuries without optional add-ons

-• Excludes household vehicles
+• Excludes household vehicles and vehicles with regular access

 What Happens When You Buy a Car

 If you purchase a vehicle while holding a non-owner policy, you must immediately switch to a standard insurance policy.
 Non-owner coverage specifically excludes vehicles you own.
-Contact your insurance company before you drive your new car off the lot—most insurers can convert your policy quickly, often over the phone.
+Contact your insurance company before you drive your new car off the lot — most insurers can convert your policy quickly, often over the phone.

 Your continuous coverage history from the non-owner policy typically helps you secure better rates on your new standard policy.
-This is one of the key benefits of maintaining non-owner insurance between vehicles.
+This is one of the key long-term benefits of maintaining non-owner insurance between vehicles.

 Rental Car Considerations